 One of the reasons we use WordPress for all our clients is that it is exceptionally SEO-friendly for images right out of the box.
 One of the most beneficial WordPress features is the ability to change image size depending on what size screen the reader is on, regardless of whether that is a desktop, a tablet, or a smartphone.
 Thus responsive images are critical for SEO.

 8 – Create Optimized Alt Tex

-A key aspect of creating SEO-friendly images has to be the search engine optimization part.
+A key aspect of creating SEO-friendly images has to be search engine optimization.
 Yet most business and website owners miss this essential step!
 They are not writing adequate (or any) Meta descriptions and Alt tags for their website images.
 And that works against them on several different levels.

 9 – Utilize Image Captions

 Part of creating SEO-friendly images is to make them as appealing and informative as possible.
 One easy way of doing that is by using image captions.
 Image captions provide needed context for website visitors and search engines alike.
 You can use them to add relevant information to the image, including focus keywords related to both the image itself and the overall page content.

 10 – Create XML Image Sitemaps

 You already know that search engines use sitemaps to understand better the structure and content of your website pages for indexing.
 But many business website owners don’t realize that the same applies to website images.
 As you create your SEO-friendly photos, don’t forget to add them to your image XML sitemap, and then upload your image sitemap to Google, Bing, and other search engines.